It’s never easy when you see that your baby suddenly hates diaper changes. Learn what to do when he fights having his diaper changed.

 Let’s say he loves looking at the ceiling fan spin.
-Take your portable changing pad and change his diaper below the fan, allowing him to watch it move while you clean him up.
+Take your portable changing mat and change his diaper below the fan, allowing him to watch it move while you clean him up.

 And get creative and out-of-the-box!
-See if he’ll take to a change on the grass in the backyard or on the floor of the guest room he’s hardly in.
+See if he’ll take to a change on the grass in the backyard or on the floor of the living room.
 Work with his curiosity and desire for new scenery by varying your changing spots.

 2. Offer “diaper change only” distraction items

-Give your baby items he normally doesn’t get to use, other than during diaper changes.
-Keep in mind that these don’t have to be toys, but anything he can hold and explore.
+One way to ease your baby’s anxiety and lessen the power struggle?
+Use distraction.
+Give her items she normally doesn’t get to use, other than during diaper changes.
+Keep in mind that these don’t have to be toys, but anything she can hold and explore.
 You might offer:

 - an empty wipes container that crinkles

-- a rattle he only gets to hold during changes
+- a rattle she only gets to hold during changes

 - sensory or soft books

-You might even ask an older sibling to talk and play with him while he’s getting changed.
+You might even ask an older sibling to talk and play with her while she’s getting changed.
 Nothing like having big brother or sister’s attention can make a diaper change feel enjoyable.

-The trick is to hand these items to him right before you’re about to change him, not after he’s already fussing.
-Yes, it might work to calm him down, but if he’s too wired up, no toy or item will work.
-Your best bet is to hand him the item, be genuinely curious about how it works, and change him soon after.
+The trick is to hand these items to her right before you’re about to change her, not after she’s already fussing.
+Yes, it might work to calm her down, but if she’s too wired up, no toy or item will work.
+Your best bet is to hand her the item, be genuinely curious about how it works, and change her soon after.

-With diaper changes such a challenge as it is, the last thing you need is fiddling with items with your baby wailing and kicking.
+With diaper changes such a challenge as it is, the last thing you need is finding items in the diaper caddy with your baby wailing and kicking.